FrancesCoronel/personal-website-v3/content/podcast/_index.md

   <div class="field">
     <label class="label">Other online profiles (Twitter, Instagram, website, etc)</label>
     <div class="control has-icons-left">
-      <textarea class="textarea" aria-label="Other Online Profiles" rows="2" name="other-online-profiles" placeholder="URLs of any other online profiles you have"></textarea>
+      <textarea class="textarea" aria-label="Other Online Profiles" rows="2" name="other-online-profiles" placeholder="URLs of any other online profiles you have" required></textarea>
     </div>
   </div>
   <div class="field">
     <label class="label">What is a question you would like to be asked in the session?</label>
     <div class="control">
-      <textarea class="textarea" aria-label="What is a question you would like to be asked in the session?" spellcheck="true" rows="1" name="session-question"></textarea>
+      <textarea class="textarea" aria-label="What is a question you would like to be asked in the session?" spellcheck="true" rows="1" name="session-question" required></textarea>
     </div>
   </div>
   <div class="field">